I wanted to share with you my Halloween porch all decorated for the trick-or-treaters!

 Because the cabbage and kale died with the snow (as did a few mums), I knew my planter was the first thing I would need to address.
 I schemed up ideas, and ultimately decided I wanted to create a pumpkin topiary with faux pumpkins so I could use it again down the road (and it would sustain the cold temps).
 I used a combination of sizes and colors of Funkins to make this cute pumpkin topiary.
 Even though they’re faux, the Funkins are designed to be carved, so I knew it would be easy to cut off two of the tops without much effort.

 I literally just used our serrated bread knife from our kitchen to “saw” the tops off of the two bottom pumpkins.
-I then just glued all the pieces together!
+Then I glued all the pieces together!

 I used this Boo doormat layered on top of our usual buffalo check mat to add a fun, festive feel to the stoop.
 It gets the Halloween message across without feeling overly spooky!
 I then hung this darling orange & black yarn ball garland over the door.
 The black glitter wreath is subtle but also adds a fun element to the overall look – plus it’s 75% off right now!